sretalla/docker-forked-daapd/README.md

 [forked-daapd](https://ejurgensen.github.io/forked-daapd/) is a DAAP (iTunes), MPD (Music Player Daemon) and RSP (Roku) media server with support for AirPlay devices/speakers, Apple Remote (and compatibles), MPD clients, Chromecast, network streaming, internet radio and LastFM.

-Play iTunes, and local music to multiple AirPlay, Chromecast, pulseaudio, and local speakers controlled by the Apple Remote app or MPD clients.
+Play iTunes, and local music to multiple AirPlay, Chromecast, and local speakers controlled by the Apple Remote app or MPD clients.

 ## Examples